blizzy78/gojsonclient/README.md

 gojsonclient
 ============

-A Go package that provides a client for JSON/REST HTTP services.
+A Go package that provides a client for JSON/REST HTTP services, with automatic retry/backoff.

 ```go
 import "github.com/blizzy78/gojsonclient"